ART RESOURCES

 x PERN BAAN

-Pramote: Yes, I went upstairs to complete the installation and then rushed back down for the wedding ceremony [laughs].
+Pramote: [Laughs] Yes, I remember rushing upstairs to finish the installation, then coming right back down just in time for the ceremony.

 Pug: My inspiration comes mainly from photography, especially the color combinations I see, as well as from cartoons and art books.
 I get a lot of inspiration from photographers like Guy Bourdin and painters like Mark Rothko, as well as classic cartoons like Tom and Jerry.